Last Updated on

 St. Croix Legend Tournament Inshore Review

-Fresh off the winners block this year at ICAST in the category of “Best Saltwater Rod” is the St. Croix Legend Tournament Inshore.
+St. Croix took home the trophy for the 2017 ICAST winning the “Best of Show” with the St. Croix Legend Tournament Inshore.
 If you are a serious angler either on the weekend or are working you way up through the tournament ranks, then you will be pleased to know that St. Croix has been listening to feedback from its loyal owners and has produced this amazing new inshore rod.

 While the St. Croix Legend Tournament Inshore is not an inexpensive rod with a retail price that will start at $279.99, there is a lot of technology and quality manufacturing packed into this rod.
 With technologies such as ART and IPC to deliver a stronger and more sensitive rod along with High-modulus/high-strain SVIC graphite for superior strength and durability, the Legend Tournament Inshore is a rod that should not be overlooked when you are shopping for the next addition to your fishing arsenal.
 St. Croix finishes the rod off with high-quality Fuji reel seats, Kigan guides and then seals the entire rod with 2 layers of Flex Coat to keep the saltwater from corroding your investment.